Man charged with murder makes first court appearance

 It is not exactly clear as to why Gentle allegedly killed Sorensen.
 Court documents indicate that Gentle, Sorensen and a witness were smoking marijuana in the hours leading up to Sorensen’s death.
 At around 2 a.m., Jefferson County Sheriff deputies were called to the home and found Sorensen’s body.

 The witness claimed before the shooting Gentle said, “He has to kill five lives.”
 Gentle did not want to share his side of the story to detectives and asked for an attorney right away.

 Gentle will next appear in court on Dec.
 2 in Jefferson County for a preliminary hearing.
-At the hearing, prosecutors must present enough probable cause that Gentle allegedly killed Sorenson for the case to move on to the District Court.
+At the hearing, prosecutors must present enough probable cause that Gentle allegedly killed Sorensen for the case to move on to the District Court.

 Gentle remains held in the Jefferson County Jail on $750,000 bail.